railsadminteam/rails_admin/docs/base.md

 Base section.

-All sections inherits from this one.
+All other sections inherits from it.
-It's the section used
+It's the section used in configuration when no section is specified (you can also explicitly use the `base` section name).

 Example: